You Never Forgot What It Felt Like

 This is where it gets personal.

 FireStorm applies CRT simulation in the output pipeline — after pixel replication, before the encoder — independently on each output.
-DP can run one mode, HDMI another, VGA a third.
+Main HDMI can run one mode, retro VGA another.
 Simultaneously.

 The simulation pipeline has six stages: bloom pre-pass at native resolution, pixel replication, row brightness mask (scanlines), column brightness mask (pixel boundaries), phosphor aperture mask, and final blend.
 Every stage is configurable.
 Every stage can be bypassed.